Hi, I’m Katheryn Miller, formerly, Kate Longacre. I’m an Early Childhood professional, and the founder and director of Champion’s Choice preschool.

 I earned my AAS degree in Early Childhood Education in May of 2012 and a Para-professional Educator’s Certificate in 1999.
 I’m also a graduate of the Institute of Children’s Literature and I hold an Associate of Arts Degree with an emphasis in Journalism and English.
-With that I have two years experience in publishing and editing a community magazine, which has nothing to do with taking good care of kids, but explains by ability to write children’s stories, develop curriculum and research topics of interest to my families.
+With that I have two years experience in publishing and editing a community magazine, which has nothing to do with taking good care of kids, but explains my ability to write children’s stories, develop curriculum and research topics of interest to the families.

 I’ve been around kids and have loved working with kids my whole life.
 Way back when my kids were about three and four-years-old, (I have two daughters that are now in their early 40’s), they were dancing and twirling in the kitchen and I thought,

 “I can’t imagine my life without being surrounded by kids.”

 I’m a people person and motivated to see others reach their full potential whether they are kids or adults.
 But what keeps me going and really motivates me as a childhood professional is knowing the benefits of preschool will last a lifetime.